 Conclusion

 Anyone who invests in the textile and apparel market can obtain significant economic advantages through targeted investment.
-Environmentally friendly and recycled fibres will replace resource-intensive raw materials more quickly, providing such opportunities.
-In addition, technical textiles and smart textiles have huge application potential in various industries such as automobiles textile, construction, and medical technology.
+Environmentally friendly and recycled fibers will replace resource-intensive raw materials more quickly, providing such opportunities.
+In addition, technical textiles and smart textiles have huge application potential in various industries, such as automobile textile, construction, and medical technology.

 COVID-19 shows the need for blockchain technology to ensure the transparency and traceability of the entire supply chain, thereby opening up other opportunities in the market.
 COVID-19 may also spur a shift to close relocation, bringing factories closer to their end markets.
-The country’s location and its medical textile and apparel industry’s ability to provide low-cost manufacturing, competitiveness, quality medical products, and efficient delivery times.
+The country’s location, medical textile, and apparel industry’s ability to provide low-cost manufacturing, competitiveness, quality medical products, and efficient delivery times.